 Offensive conduct may include jokes, slurs, epithets, or name calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, or interference with academic performance.

-When discriminatory harassment rises to the level of creating a hostile environment, KHSC-KansasCOM may also impose sanctions on the Respondent through the application of the appropriate grievance process set forth in the Policy.
+When discriminatory harassment rises to the level of creating a hostile environment, KHSU-KansasCOM may also impose sanctions on the Respondent through the application of the appropriate grievance process set forth in the Policy.

-The Policy includes a prohibition of online and cyber manifestations of any of the behaviors prohibited through this policy when those behaviors occur in or influence KHSC-KansasCOM’s education program and activities or use KHSC-KansasCOM networks, technology, or equipment.
+The Policy includes a prohibition of online and cyber manifestations of any of the behaviors prohibited through this policy when those behaviors occur in or influence KHSU-KansasCOM’s education program and activities or use KHSU-KansasCOM networks, technology, or equipment.

 Retaliation